Harry R. Truman: Celebrity

-As a result of his defiant commentary, Truman became something of a folk hero, and was the subject of many songs and poems by children.
-One group of children from Salem, Oregon, sent him banners inscribed "Harry – We Love You", which moved him so much that he took a helicopter trip (paid for by National Geographic) to visit them on May 14.
+As a result of his defiant commentary, Truman became an impromptu folk hero, and was the subject of many songs and poems by children.
+One group of school children from Salem, Oregon, sent him banners inscribed "Harry – We Love You", which moved him so much that he took a helicopter trip (arranged and paid for by National Geographic) to visit them on May 14.
 He also received many fan letters, including several marriage proposals.
-A group of fifth graders from Grand Blanc, Michigan, wrote letters that brought him to tears.
-In return, he sent them a letter and volcanic ash, which the students later sold to buy flowers for his family after the eruption.
+A group of fifth grade students from Grand Blanc, Michigan, wrote letters that brought him to tears.
+In return, he sent them a letter and volcanic ash, which the children later sold to send flowers to his family after the eruption.

-He caused a media frenzy, appearing on the front page of The New York Times and The San Francisco Examiner and attracting the attention of National Geographic, United Press International, and The Today Show.
+Truman caused a media frenzy, appearing on the front pages of The New York Times and The San Francisco Examiner and attracting the attention of National Geographic, United Press International, and The Today Show.
 Many major magazines composed profiles, including Time, Life, Newsweek, Field & Stream, and Reader's Digest.
-A historian named Richard W. Slatta wrote that "his fiery attitude, brash speech, love of the outdoors, and fierce independence… made him a folk hero the media could adore."
+Historian Richard W. Slatta wrote that "his fiery attitude, brash speech, love of the outdoors, and fierce independence… made him a folk hero the media could adore."
 Slatta pointed to Truman's "unbendable character and response to the forces of nature" as a source of his rise to fame, and the interviews with him added "color" to reports about the events at Mount St. Helens.
-Truman was immortalized, according to Slatta, "with many of the embellished qualities of the western hero", and the media spotlight created a persona that was "in some ways quite different from his true character."
+Truman was immortalized, according to Slatta, "with many of the embellished qualities of the western hero," and the media spotlight created a persona that was "in some ways quite different from his true character."